Best Things To Do In East London, UK | 35+ Activities & Attractions

 Jack The Ripper Walking Tour

 If you’re into murder and mystery, a Jack the Ripper walking tour will be right up your alley.
 Follow in the footsteps of one of London’s most notorious serial killers and learn about the infamous unsolved cases.
+You’ll visit the murder sites around the Whitechapel district and play detective for a couple of hours.

 Secret London Tour by Bike